The Playbook: A Step-by-Step Guide to the Perfect Interview

 Research the Company and the Role

 Reviewing the company website is the beginning, not the end, of your research.
 I like to use a top-down approach.
-I’ll start with the executive members of an organization and working my way down.
+I’ll start with the executive members of an organization and work my way down.

 Who is the CEO?
 Have they been mentioned in the news recently?
 What are the company’s core values and unique value proposition in the market?
 What is the company culture like?
 Use websites like Glassdoor and FairyGodBoss to read reviews and gain insights on the interview process.